ausecocloud/silvereye_wps_demo/README.md

 This program performs the following tasks:
 * It reads the ANU Climate variables (temp_max, temp_min, rainfall, solar_radiation, vapour_pressure)
 from remote databases, via PyDap.
-* It works on specified latitude and longitude rectangular regions,
+* It works on specified latitude and longitude rectangular regions (within Australia),
 * It produces monthly, quarterly, yearly average time reductions, as follows:
     * Monthly Averages (Means)
         * Means for one year, one month